 5 – Clean the gutters

-Now that spring is approaching, and we have been through the worst of the fall and winter weather, it is time to think about cleaning the gutters at the side of the house and getting rid of debris and dirt built up during the previous seasons.
+Now that springtime is approaching, and we have been through the worst of the fall and winter weather, it is time to think about cleaning the gutters at the side of the house and getting rid of tree debris and dirt built up during the previous seasons.
 This is an important job to do before the warmer seasons, and it will ensure that your house can divert water away effectively and stay dry.

 The Takeaway: It’s Time to Start Planning How to Celebrate the Arrival of Spring in Your Home